sudomesh/ubi-flasher/README.md

 It seems that at least the Picostation 2 HP does not accept firmware images larger than 4 MB via the web upload procedure, even though it has 8 MB of flash.

+If node has never been configured, it configures to english language and United States for country.
+This is not a problem if you're flashing e.g. OpenWRT, since that will override these settings.

 Could use some more descriptive error messages.
 Especially with regards to wrong username, password or ip.

 License: GPLv3